 Center for Changing Lives (CCL)’s vision is a community where everyone thrives.
-Too often, resource and economic opportunity limit participants’ choices and capacity to achieve their goals and vision.
+Too often, lack of resource and economic opportunity limit participants’ choices and capacity to achieve their goals and vision.
 CCL partners with those held back by lack of resource and economic opportunity in order to uncover possibilities, overcome barriers, and realize their potential in the form of partnership through coaching, training and educating, coalition building, advocacy and organizing.
 CCL’s core services of financial, employment, and resource development coaching are supported by the time, skills, and dedication volunteers.

 To be most successful in this position, volunteers should:

 Have great customer services skills, keeping a calm and welcoming attitude

 Be flexible and willing and able to adapt to changing situations, procedures, responsibilities, and personalities

 Have excellent listening skills